mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``arguments``
       - no
       - array
       - Array of services, parameters, booleans, or strings injected as arguments into this service's construct.
-Parameters are recognized by wrapping the parameter key in ``%`` signs, for example, ``'%mautic.some_parameter%',``.
+Wrap parameter names in ``%`` signs, for example, ``'%mautic.some_parameter%',``.
 Hard coded strings need to be wrapped in ``"`` signs, for example, ``'"some string"',``.
 Any other string is assumed to be the name of a defined service.
     * - ``alias``
       - conditional
       - string